Join the training on CHS – 3 November 2022

 Who should attend?

 Do you wish or need to learn more about the Core Humanitarian Standard and its nine commitments?
 Whether you are more experienced and willing to grow in reflecting from a CHS-perspective upon your work or if you are relatively new to the sector and you would like to get a good understanding of the standard.
 This course is meant for you.
-Specifically, if you are programme staff of faith-based organisations.
+Specifically, if you are programme or quality staff of faith-based organisations.

 Your six learning outcomes

 - List the nine commitments of the Core Humanitarian Standard and explain how each contributes to the delivery of a quality response

 - Being able to lead colleagues in the practical application of CHS Alliance’s commitments in their specific context